ccamel/awesome-ccamel/README.md

 ## Kotlin

 - [ExpediaGroup/graphql-kotlin](https://github.com/ExpediaGroup/graphql-kotlin) - Libraries for running GraphQL in Kotlin
-- [GradleUp/shadow](https://github.com/GradleUp/shadow) - Gradle plugin to create fat/uber JARs, apply file transforms, and relocate packages for applications and libraries.
-Gradle version of Maven's Shade plugin.
+- [GradleUp/shadow](https://github.com/GradleUp/shadow) - Gradle plugin for creating fat/uber JARs, transforming files, relocating packages, and optimizing applications with R8/ProGuard.
+The Gradle counterpart to Maven’s Shade plugin.
 - [Heapy/awesome-kotlin](https://github.com/Heapy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.
 - [JLLeitschuh/ktlint-gradle](https://github.com/JLLeitschuh/ktlint-gradle) - A ktlint gradle plugin
 - [JetBrains/koog](https://github.com/JetBrains/koog) - Koog is a JVM (Java and Kotlin) framework for building predictable, fault-tolerant and enterprise-ready AI agents across all platforms – from backend services to Android and iOS, JVM, and even in-browser environments.
 Koog is based on our AI products expertise and provides proven solutions for complex LLM and AI problems